frrobert2/StationNotifier/README.md

 I did add an option to run amfora if you have a notification.
 I have not been ablle to test it yet.

-Besides changing the variables

-key, cert, url you should also change the number next to sleep.
+Besides changing the variables key, cert, url you should also change the number next to sleep.
 Currently if you run either version the script will check for notifications every minute.
-You may want to increase that time so you are not hitting the sight that often.
+You may want to increase that time so you are not hitting the site that often.

 ### Original Reademe from Original Version